Pastured Whole Lamb (Deposit Only)

 So how do I get it?

 We want to make this convenient.
 So what good would all of this be if we can't deliver to you?
-Lucky for you, all orders over $300 qualify for free home delivery in Southern California (see delivery range).
+Lucky for you, all orders over $300 qualify for free home delivery in California, Arizona, and Nevada (see delivery range).
 If you don't want to use the delivery option, you can pick up at the butcher or at the farm in Temecula.
 Shoot us an email at email@example.com for more info.

 This is a limited quantity program, with first deposits receiving priority in the queue.
-We should be able to get lambs to slaughter within two weeks of your deposit, which means around 2-3 weeks until they are ready.
+Plan up to 4-8 weeks for delivery, but sometimes it can be quicker than that if we have the product in stock.
 If you have any specific questions or would like more detail on something just shoot us an email at firstname.lastname@example.org.
 In order to reserve your spot in line, a deposit will be required.

 Whole Lamb Deposit: $300

-Balance is due upon receipt of your product.
+Balance is due prior to delivery of your product.

 Questions?
 Give us a call!
 951-297-9933.
 Phone support available between the hours of 7am-9pm PST.